 Object Design has unveiled version 5.0 of its ObjectStore object database, which includes native support for Java and Microsoft?s ActiveX technology.

-But Jim Beagle, Object Design?s Vice President of Europe, said: ?Our real focus with this product is increasingly on the Internet and intranet world, which is why we?ve added Java support and enhanced our support for different data types.
-The Java and ActiveX interfaces are important because they provides tight coupling with the database and enable users to store, manipulate and access data in the database using native calls.
+But Jim Beagle, Object Design?s vice president of Europe, said: ?our real focus with this product is increasingly on the Internet and intranet world, which is why we?ve added Java support and enhanced our support for different data types.
+The Java and ActiveX interfaces are important because they provide tight coupling with the database and enable users to store, manipulate and access data in the database using native calls.
 A number of people have expressed concerns, for example, about how fast Java is, so they don?t want to increase database overhead further using JDBC.?

 He added that the product also included new ?object managers? or native C++ and Java class libraries, which have been developed by third party vendors and extend the number of data types the database can store.
 These include Excalibur?s RetrievalWare which enables users to retrieve images from ObjectStore and AltaVista?s software development kit for customising its Internet search engine.

 Object Design has also started shipping version 2.0 of both its Inspector and its Object Forms tools.
 Object Forms, which costs #3,5000 per developing seat, now enables users to develop graphically in HTML without needing to know the language, while Inspector, which costs #1,350 per developer, enables programmers to look at and model ObjectStore in a more graphical way too.

 Climate change likely forced inhabitants of Indus Valley civilisation to resettle in the Himalayan foothills